radar/guides/gem-development.md

     ...
     Could not find task "group"

 Thor tasks are defined as plain ol' methods, but with a slight twist.
-To define the `portray` task in our `GemName::CLI` class we will write this inside the `GemName::CLI` class:
+To define the `portray` task in our `Foodie::CLI` class we will write this inside the `Foodie::CLI` class:

     desc "portray ITEM", "Determines if a piece of food is gross or delicious" def portray(name)
-      puts GemName::Food.portray(name)
+      puts Foodie::Food.portray(name)
     end

 The `desc` method is the "slight twist" here.
 The method defined after it becomes a task with the given description.
 The first argument for `desc` is the usage instructions for the task whilst the second is the short description of what that task accomplishes.
 The `portray` method is defined with a single argument, which will be the first argument passed to this task on the command line.
-Inside the `portray` method we call `GemName::Food.portray` and pass it this argument.
+Inside the `portray` method we call `Foodie::Food.portray` and pass it this argument.

-In the `GemName::CLI` class we're referencing the `GemName::Food` class without requiring the file that defines it.
-Under the `require 'thor'` at the top of this file, put this line to require the file that defines `GemName::Food`:
+In the `Foodie::CLI` class we're referencing the `Foodie::Food` class without requiring the file that defines it.
+Under the `require 'thor'` at the top of this file, put this line to require the file that defines `Foodie::Food`:

-    require 'gem_name/food'
+    require 'foodie/food'

 When we re-run our features using `bundle exec cucumber features` our first scenario will pass:

     2 scenarios (1 failed, 1 passed)
     4 steps (1 failed, 3 passed)

 The second and third are still failing because we haven't defined the `group` task for them.
 This time rather than defining a task that takes an argument, we'll define a task that reads in the value from an option passed to the task.
-To define the `group` task we use this code in `GemName::CLI`:
+To define the `group` task we use this code in `Foodie::CLI`:

     desc "pluralize", "Pluralizes a word"
     method_option :word, :aliases => "-w"
     def pluralize
-      puts GemName::Food.pluralize(options[:word])
+      puts Foodie::Food.pluralize(options[:word])
     end

 Here there's the new `method_option` method we use which defines, well, a method option.
 It takes a hash which indicates the details of an option how they should be returned to our task.
 Check out the Thor README for a full list of valid types.
 We can also define aliases for this method using the `:aliases` option passed to `method_option`.
-Inside the task we reference the value of the options through the `options` hash and we use `GemName::Food.pluralize` to pluralize a word.
+Inside the task we reference the value of the options through the `options` hash and we use `Foodie::Food.pluralize` to pluralize a word.

 When we run our scenarios again with `bundle exec cucumber features` both scenarios will be passing: